 - Delete missing dynamic disks.

-Enter diskpart in start search bar and hit Enter.
+Enter diskpart in the Start search bar and hit Enter.
 A ‘command prompt’ like window will open.
 Type list disk and hit Enter.
 This will show you a list of all your hard disks.
 Now type select disk <disk number> to select the disk you want to work with.

 If you want to create a partition.
 Type ‘create‘ and a set of options will appear.
 Choose one, and type create <new option>.